Suffolk County Chess Association

 Each affiliated club will maintain an official list of its current members.
 Such lists will be submitted to the SCCA from time to time upon request.

-The SCCA will be governed by a Committee composed of the following officers: President, Vice-President, Secretary, Treasurer, Competitions Secretary, County Team Captains, Suffolk Junior Chess representative, Women’s Chess representative, Correspondence Chess captain, County Results Officer.
-Up to two other members may be added as the Committee deems necessary.
+The SCCA will be governed by a Committee composed of the following officers: President, Vice-President, Secretary, Treasurer and Competitions Secretary.
+Occupants of all other roles of the SCCA will be invited to join the committee at the AGM.
 Officers will normally be elected, or re-elected, at the AGM.